30+ startup business ideas you can start in Australia

 Easiest startup ideas for the risk-averse

 Some startup ideas carry less risk than others.
-Easiest startup ideas require minimal upfront investment, let you start part-time, and carry low financial risk:
+The easiest options require minimal upfront investment, let you start part-time, and carry low financial risk.

-- Ecommerce: run an online store as a side hustle; dropshipping avoids inventory costs
+- Ecommerce.
+Run an online store as a side hustle.
+Dropshipping avoids inventory costs entirely.

-Once you've chosen your idea, these resources will help you move from planning to action.
+Once you've chosen your idea, these resources help you move from planning to action.
+A clear plan keeps you focused and makes it easier to get funded.

 Create your business plan